SEO Ranking Factors

 1. On page SEO

-Let’s start with on-page SEO factors, and since they provide a quality foundation for your search success.
+Let’s start with on-page SEO factors, which provide a quality foundation for your search success.

 Sitemap – the first thing that drives quality search traffic to your website is a proper sitemap.
 It helps readers understand the flow of information on your site, and Google can index your site.

-Responsive design – 60% of all search traffic now happens through mobile devices.
+< robust>Responsive design – 60% of all search traffic now happens through mobile devices.
 If you don’t have a mobile strategy, you will never get search traffic.
-Therefore, be sure to use a responsive website that works on mobile no matter the size of your website page.
+Therefore, be sure to use a responsive website that works on mobile regardless of your website page size.

 Layout and design – a responsive website layout make it easier for users to navigate your site.
 A sitemap is an overall guide to where they should go, and your designs should make it visually appealing for users to go through the site.